-It makes financial sense to pay off the cards with the highest interest rates first.
+It makes financial sense to pay off the debts with the highest interest rates first.
 This will save you the most money in interest payments.

-However, you might get a bigger emotional boost by eliminating the debt on cards with the smallest payoff amount.
-You can pay off several cards with small debt loads faster than you can pay off one card with a bigger debt load and a higher rate of interest.
-You're more likely to stick with your debt-reduction plan if you see your list of debts getting shorter.
+However, you might get a bigger emotional boost by eliminating the debts that are the smallest.
+You can pay off several small debts faster than you can pay off one bigger debt that might have a higher rate of interest.
+You might be more likely to stick with your debt-reduction plan if you see your list of debts getting shorter.